Well-posedness of a system of SDEs driven by jump random measures: Introduction

 The process given by \eqref{lambda-root} generalises the well-known Cox–Ingersoll–Ross (CIR) process and its applications in mathematical finance are studied by Jiao et al. \cite{JCS2017, JCSZ2021}.
 The link between general CBI processes and the affine modeling framework is established by Filipovi\'c \cite{Fil2001}.
-In a recent paper, Frikha and Li \cite{FL2021} study the well-posedness and numerical approximation of a time-inhomogeneous jump SDE with generally non-Lipschitz coefficients for which the drift term involves the law of the solution and can be viewed as a mean-field limit of an individual particle evolving within a system.
-On one hand, assuming generally non-Lipschitz coefficients in these settings makes the well-posedness become challenging since the classic iteration method fails to apply (see \cite{FL2010,DL2006,FL2021}).
-On the other hand, such CIR-like processes are non-negative and thus constitute good candidates for financial modelling, see for example Hambly and Kolliopoulos \cite{HK2017,ERR} for a system of correlated SDEs used to describe a large credit portfolio with stochastic volatility.
+In a recent paper, Frikha and Li \cite{FL2021} studied the well-posedness and numerical approximation of a time-inhomogeneous jump SDE with generally non-Lipschitz coefficients and a drift term that involves the law of the solution, which can be viewed as the large-population limit of an individual particle evolving within a system with mean-field interaction (McKean-Vlasov SDE).
+On one hand, assuming generally non-Lipschitz coefficients makes the well-posedness challenging since the classic iteration method fails to apply (see \cite{FL2010,DL2006,FL2021}).
+On the other hand, CIR-like processes are non-negative and ergodic so they constitute good candidates for financial modelling, see Fouque et al. \cite{FOU} for the very nice properties of some volatility models of this kind.
+A system of correlated SDEs with CIR volatility and absorption at $0$ has been studied by Hambly and Kolliopoulos \cite{HK2017,ERR, HK2019} in the framework of portfolio credit modeling.

 In this paper, we focus on a system of finite number of jump SDEs where the drift term of each component {depends monotonically on other components of the system and constitutes one of the two sources of interaction, with the second one being the correlation among the driving processes, that is, the Brownian motions and jump random measures}.
 Such {systems of} SDEs with diffusion coefficients being non-Lipschitz {and a mean-field component in the drifts} can be adopted to model interacting financial quantities.
 We refer to works by Bo and Capponi \cite{BC2015}, Fouque and Ichiba \cite{FI2013} and Giesecke et al. \cite{GSS2013} for the mean-field modelling of large default-sensitive portfolios in credit and systemic risks. {In our setup the SDEs} contain a jump part driven by general random measures which allows to include various jump processes such as Poisson or compound Poisson processes, L\'evy processes or indicator default processes.
-So the system can admit a flexible structure of correlation which will be useful for potential modelling of correlated inhomogeneous system.